tuitentouten/TFoTF/README.md

 3_ Execute the scripts in the 'sample/steps/' directory in numerical order by file name.
 Before running each script, make sure you have set the correct workdir.

-4_ For the first time use, remove all example files exist in 'sample/sources/out/'.

 3_1 1_AiA_creation.py: Calculate the expression correlation of a given TF with other genes, based on the gene expression data.